tomsWebConsulting/twcsl/v7.1/Blog "Header" Text Replace With Category or Tag, or Both/README.md

   to Blog Settings > Advanced > Page Header Code Injection for the blog page.
   Read the code for any instructions within.

-* Add a page section above your blog section, if you don't already have one.
+* Add a section above the blog section of your blog page, if you don't already have one.
 Add a text block as the first block in the section.
 The text block contents will be replaced with a category or tag.

 ## Make a Donation